fmorenodev/rogue/README.md

 - world generation
 	- ~~improve world gen to make it tile_based~~
 	- tweak new world gen
+	- possibly expand rooms to fit on all non-corridor space and other smaller rooms
-	- fix positioning issue for entities upon spawn
+	- ~~fix positioning issue for entities upon spawn~~
-	- fix world gen upon retry/new dungeon level (less entities spawn?)
+	- ~~fix world gen upon retry/new dungeon level (less entities spawn?)~~
-- player movement
-	- fix actor movement to make it work with new world gen
-- ~~make get_available_position check for possible entities in the position~~
-	- fix overlapping positions
 - improve spawning to make it more evenly distributed
-	- no spawning in corridor entrances (find how to detect them)
+	- ~~no spawning in corridor entrances (find how to detect them)~~
-	- fix entities spawning upon the player
+	- ~~fix entities spawning upon the player~~
+	- add the corridor finding function to the spawning function when better rooms are able to be generated
 - implement visibility map / fog
 	- show visible / revealed entities only on GUI
 - map clearing and advancing to the next map